klux21/limitless_times/README.txt

 limitless_times - time handling functions which overcome some annoying limits

-It did bother me that several time function are not only quite slow but also that it's not even possible to use those for the calculate my own age just because the implementations of functions like mktime or gmtime of most systems and C compilers are unable to handle dates before 1970 despite that the time_t value is a signed data type.
-Beside of that is there the nightmare of the daylight saving in the different times zones.
+It did bother me that several time function are not only quite slow but also that it's not even possible to use those for the calculate my own age.
+It's just because of the implementations of functions like mktime or gmtime of most systems and C compilers are unable to handle dates before 1970 despite that the time_t value is a signed data type.
+Beside of that is there the nightmare of the daylight saving in the different times zones and correct time diffing between the times of different zones.
+It's kind of easy to do of course once you aware of the daylight saving rules as provided by the tz library.
+As it comes to myself I need some really fast and reliable functions for my application and network logging at the manufacturers all over the world.

 The wrappers for gmtime_r, mkgmtime, mktime and localtime_r here can handle Gregorian time even back to the age of dinosaur and also the same time span